False awakening

+Studies have shown that false awakening is closely related to lucid dreaming that often transforms into one another.
+The only differentiating feature between them is that the dreamer has a logical understanding of the dream in a lucid dream, while that is not the case in a false awakening.

+Once one realizes they are falsely awakened, they either wake up or begin lucid dreaming.

 Related concepts

 Lucidity

 A false awakening may occur following a dream or following a lucid dream (one in which the dreamer has been aware of dreaming).
 Particularly, if the false awakening follows a lucid dream, the false awakening may turn into a "pre-lucid dream", that is, one in which the dreamer may start to wonder if they are really awake and may or may not come to the correct conclusion.
 In a study by Harvard psychologist Deirdre Barrett, 2,000 dreams from 200 subjects were examined and it was found that false awakenings and lucidity were significantly more likely to occur within the same dream or within different dreams of the same night.
 False awakenings often preceded lucidity as a cue, but they could also follow the realization of lucidity, often losing it in the process.

-Loop

-A false awakening loop is when a subject dreams about waking up over and over again, sometimes even up to 10 times or more without knowing which time they are actually awake.
-At times the individual can perform actions unknowingly.
-The movie A Nightmare on Elm Street popularized this phenomenon.
-This phenomenon can be related to that of sleepwalking or carrying out actions in a state of unconsciousness.